exercism/fsharp/exercises/practice/collatz-conjecture/.approaches/introduction.md

     else collatzSequence number |> Seq.length |> Some
 ```

-This approach uses a [sequence expression][sequence-expressions] to generate the collatz sequence followed by [`Seq.length`] to calculate the number of steps.
+This approach uses a [sequence expression][sequence-expressions] to generate the collatz sequence followed by [`Seq.length`][seq.length] to calculate the number of steps.
 For more information, check the [sequence expression approach][approach-sequence-expression].

 ## Approach: recursion